omnilaboratory/OmniBOLT-spec/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md

 ### Motivation

-An HTLC includes 20+ transactions and generates many temporary addresses to receive, store, and send assets.
-Each of transactions constructed to transfer assets from these addresses requires signature by private key of the owner.
-And more importantly by the design of lightning network, constructing new commitment transaction requires to hand over the private key of previous commitment transaction, it is necessary to specify the standard key generation will simplify interoperability between light clients and obd nodes.
+The life cycle of an HTLC includes 20+ transactions and generates many temporary addresses to receive, store, and send assets.
+Each of these transactions constructed to transfer assets from these addresses requires signature by private keys of the transaction owner.
+And more importantly by the design of lightning network, constructing new transaction requires to hand over the private key of previous commitment transaction, it is necessary to specify a proper key generation process, to simplify interoperability between light clients and obd nodes.

-OmniBOLT does not outsource trustless watching for revoked transactions and penalty to any third party watch tower.
-Peers shall moinitor for themselves.

 ### Mneminic word and hardened HD chain